darrentweng/darrentweng.github.io/aboutme.md

 My name is Darren Weng.
 I have the following qualities:

+- I have an identical twin brother who is also my best friend.
 - I love classic rock.
+- I play tennis and online games to relax.
-- I'm extremely loyal to my friends and family
+- I'm extremely loyal to my friends and family.

-What else do you need?

-### My story

-I will start writing my story here.
+I want to make world a better place by making technologies and education accessible, also by finding solutions that benefit us all, through open source and open debate.